-Even though we made this Teriyaki Steak with a flank steak, there are other options.
-Our boys love flank steak, they’d eat it every night if they could, so flank steak was our go-to for this steak recipe.
+Even though we made this Teriyaki Steak recipe with a flank steak, there are definitely other options which we’ll talk about a little later.
+Our boys love flank steak, they’d eat it every night if they could, so flank steak is our go-to for this recipe.

 A homemade teriyaki marinade makes this steak super tender – and super addicting.
 Fresh ginger, garlic and scallions are just a few of the powerhouse ingredients that soak into your steak in a short amount of time.

 Sometimes you don’t have all day to let a steak marinate, or even overnight, so this teriyaki marinade is the recipe you need!
 All you need is 4 hours of marinating to get an addicting, tender and juicy steak on the table.

 To get the most flavor into any type of steak, you need powerful flavors like the ingredients we have here.
 Whether you’re marinating this Teriyaki Flank Steak overnight or just a few hours, you’re still going to end up with a ton of delicious teriyaki flavor.